anibalsande/Group5-UDC-Seneca/TechnicalNotes.md

 *Figure 1.
 LRM App User Flow*

 ## About Linear Regression Modeling
 **Regression** is a statistical method that mathematically describes the interdependent relationship between, essentially, one numerical value (called the dependent variable) and another (called the independent variable(s)). **Linear regression** is the most commonly used form of regression. **Simple linear regression** describes the relationship between one dependent variable and one independent variable. **Multiple linear regression** describes the relationship when there is more than one independent variable.
-The reason for the name "linear" regression is because the relationship can be illustrated as a straight line on a graph, also called the line of best fit.
+The reason for the name "linear" regression is because the relationship can be illustrated as a straight line on a graph, also called the line of best fit (for a simple linear regression) or the plane of best fit (for a multiple linear regression).
 It can also be described in a mathematical formula:

 >Basic simple linear regression formula: Y = β0 + β1X, where Y is the dependent variable, X is the independent variable, β1 is the slope of the line, and β0 is the intercept (the value of Y when the line crosses the Y axis or the X value is zero).
 >